 - Action and facial expression

-- Type of shot, if needed (close-up, establishing shot, etc.)
+- Type of shot, if needed (close-up, establishing shot, medium shot, etc.)

 - Corresponding script to be read by voice over talent (reading it aloud can help the model and photographer understand the goal)

 2. Group the shots by location or scene.

 - If the model will need different clothing, then make those shots a subgroup.
 Just like shooting a video, photos are typically not taken in the order they will appear in a course.